Nurse Aide/Medication Aide CSC

 - Before enrolling in HCT 101 & HCT 102 all students must have current CPR certification through the American Heart Association: BLS Healthcare Provider.
 Internet courses are not acceptable unless there is a supervised demonstration component.

-- Before enrolling in HCT 101 & HCT 102 students must submit to a criminal background check, drug screening.
+- Once enrolled in HCT 101 & HCT 102, students must submit to a criminal background check, drug screening.
 Results of screenings must be available and evaluated as satisfactory by the dates provided at the time of enrollment.
 Students who fail to meet this requirement will not be allowed to enroll in HCT 101 and HCT 102.

 - The criminal background and urine drug screening requirements are conducted by an independent company not associated with JTCC and is considered to be part of the expenses students are responsible for prior to enrolling in HCT 101 and HCT 102.This process can take 30 days to complete.
 Students should contact the nursing department at 804-6228-700 and refer to the NA Student Handbook for more information.

-- The program requires additional expenditures for the student’s urine drug screen, criminal background check, CPR certification, student liability, uniforms, supplies, and equipment, which are required for clinical assignments in HCT 101 and HCT 102.
+- The program requires additional expenditures for the student’s health assessment, immunizations, urine drug screen, criminal background check, CPR certification, student liability, uniforms, supplies, and equipment, which are required for clinical assignments in HCT 101 and HCT 102.